 Can we see some recent completed packages?

-Q Photography: Of course - when we have our initial meeting, I always bring along the menory stick, prints and wedding album from a recent wedding.
+Q Photography: Of course - when we have our initial meeting, I always bring along the memory stick, and prints or wedding album from a recent wedding.
 I also have a selection of other albums to show you.

 How flexible are you?
 (Can you cope with a venue or church you don't know?
 What will you do if the weather is awful?)

-Q Photography: Although I now exclusively work as an Edinburgh wedding photographer, I used to work as an editorial photographer on Fleet Street (for The Independent and The Daily Telegraph, among others) so I'm used to being thrown in at the deep end, and of having to cope with no prior notice of events at all.
+Q Photography: Although I now exclusively work as a wedding photographer in Scotland, I used to work as an editorial photographer on Fleet Street (for The Independent and The Daily Telegraph, among others) so I'm used to being thrown in at the deep end, and of having to cope with no prior notice of events at all.
 Nowadays, if I haven't been to a venue or church before, I will have a quick look round before I start work on the morning of the wedding.
 That way I know how the gardens look, what the weather is likely to do, and the places we can use in case of 'Plan B' - the wet weather plan!

 Do you bring spare camera equipment with you?